 Many times, the other side will contest modification.
-In my practice, I represent both sides in initiating modifications and also contesting them when they are not in the best interests of a client or the children.
+At the Law Office of Katherine Kraus, PLLC, we represent both sides in initiating modifications and also contesting them when they are not in the best interests of a client or the children.

 - Relocating with the child (move-away)